mytechnotalent/STM32F401_EEPROM_Driver/README.md

 /**
  * The STM32F401RE vector table.
 Note that the proper constructs must be placed
- * on this to ensure that it ends up at physical address 0x00000000.
+ * on this to ensure that it ends up at physical addr 0x00000000.
  */
 .global isr_vector                                    // export vector table
 .type isr_vector, %object                             // object type